rwongmath/rwongmath.github.io/_pages/StudentFAQ.md

 However, here are some typical ways to get involved:

-* The math department runs the [Directed Reading Program](https://www.math.ucla.edu/~drp/) every quarter.
+* The math department runs the [Directed Reading Program](https://mathweb.rice.edu/directed-reading-program) every quarter.
 The DRP is a program that pairs undergraduate students with graduate student mentors to undertake independent projects in mathematics.
 * [Research Experience for Undergraduates](https://sites.google.com/view/mathreu) (REUs) are summer research programs.
 The application deadlines are typically in the preceding January.

-Further opportunities can be found on the [UCLA math department page](https://ww3.math.ucla.edu/opportunities/).
+The [Undergraduate Math Research Showcase](https://docs.google.com/document/d/1OIXZH3t8LY63CGN68VTi18tdTC-FrUVz1f__hRhYY74/edit?usp=sharing) (held every Fall semester) is a great opportunity to learn about the math research done by Rice undergraduates.

 </div>

 ## Can I become a mathematician?

 <div class="standout" markdown="1">